Meenakshy21/Iris_Classification/README.md

-Data Loading and Exploration:
+1.Data Loading and Exploration:

-Loads the Iris dataset from scikit-learn
+a)Loads the Iris dataset from scikit-learn

-Creates a pandas DataFrame for easier manipulation
+b)Creates a pandas DataFrame for easier manipulation

-Provides statistical summaries and visualizations
+c)Provides statistical summaries and visualizations

-Data Preprocessing:
+2.Data Preprocessing:

-Splits data into training and test sets
+a)Splits data into training and test sets

-Standardizes features using StandardScaler
+b)Standardizes features using StandardScaler

-Model Training:
+c)Model Training:

-Tests multiple classification algorithms:
+3.Tests multiple classification algorithms:

-Logistic Regression
+a)Logistic Regression

-K-Nearest Neighbors
+b)K-Nearest Neighbors

-Support Vector Machine
+c)Support Vector Machine

-Decision Tree
+d)Decision Tree

-Random Forest
+e)Random Forest

-Evaluates each model using accuracy, classification report, and confusion matrix
+4.Evaluates each model using accuracy, classification report, and confusion matrix

-Feature Importance:
+5.Feature Importance:

-Identifies which features are most important for classification
+a)Identifies which features are most important for classification

-Visualizes feature importance
+b)Visualizes feature importance

-Saving Results:
+c)Saving Results:

-Saves visualizations to image files
+d)Saves visualizations to image files

-Saves the best performing model for future use
+e)Saves the best performing model for future use

-The script will:
+6.The script will:

-Print statistical summaries of the dataset
+a)Print statistical summaries of the dataset

-Generate visualization plots (saved as PNG files)
+b)Generate visualization plots (saved as PNG files)

-Display evaluation metrics for each model
+c)Display evaluation metrics for each model

-Identify the best performing model
+d)Identify the best performing model

-Show feature importance (for models that support it)
+e)Show feature importance

+7.The above code is in ipynb and can run it in Jupyter Notebook